• logo

 • First-party cookies, placed directly by IACA

-• Third-party cookies, placed on our behalf by advertisers and data analytics companies
+• Third-party cookies, placed on our behalf by advertisers and data analysis companies

-• Session cookies, which only remain active as long as your browser is open and are automatically deleted when you close your browser
+• Session cookies, which only remain active while your browser is open and are automatically deleted when you close your browser

-• Permanent cookies, which remain even after closing your browser, for example to recognize your device when you reopen your browser
+• Persistent cookies, which remain even after you close your browser, for example to recognize your device when you reopen your browser

 Types of cookies used:

 The following list describes the different types of cookies and similar technologies that may be used on our websites.
-Where third party cookies are used, a link to the respective third party's cookie policy is provided.
-If personal data (data that identifies you as an individual or is related to an identifiable individual) is collected through cookies, our Privacy Statement applies and supplements this Cookie Statement.
+Where third-party cookies are used, a link to the respective third party's cookie policy is provided.
+If personal information (information that identifies you as an individual or is related to an identifiable individual) is collected through cookies, our Privacy Notice applies and supplements this Cookie Notice.

 Strictly Necessary Cookies:

-These cookies are essential for the proper functioning of the website and cannot be disabled in our systems.
-They are usually set in response to user actions that request a specific service, such as setting privacy preferences, logging in, or filling out forms.
-Although you have the option to set your browser to block or alert you about these cookies, some parts of the site may not work properly.
-These cookies do not store any personal data.
+These cookies are essential for the website to function properly and cannot be switched off in our systems.
+They are usually set in response to actions made by the user which require a specific service, such as setting privacy preferences, logging in, or filling in forms.
+Although you have the option to set your browser to block or alert you about these cookies, some parts of the site may not function properly.
+These cookies do not store any personally identifiable information.

 Statistics Cookies:

-These cookies allow us to track and analyze the number of visits and traffic sources to effectively measure and improve the performance of our website.
-They provide valuable insights into the popularity of specific pages and visitors' navigation patterns.
-All data collected by these cookies is aggregated and anonymized so that individual users are not identified.
-If you do not consent to these cookies, we will not be able to determine whether you have visited our website and monitor its performance.
+These cookies allow us to track and analyze the number of visits and traffic sources so we can effectively measure and improve the performance of our site.
+They provide valuable insights into the popularity of specific pages and visitor navigation patterns.
+All information these cookies collect is aggregated and anonymized so that individual users are not identified.
+If you do not consent to these cookies, we will not be able to determine whether you have visited our site, and its performance will not be monitored.

 Marketing Cookies:

-These cookies may be set by our advertising partners through our site.
-They may be used by these companies to build a profile of your interests and show you relevant advertisements on other sites.
-They do not store personal data directly, but are based on uniquely identifying your browser and internet device.
+These cookies may be set through our site by our advertising partners.
+They may be used by these companies to build a profile of your interests and show you relevant adverts on other sites.
+They do not store personally identifiable information, but are based on uniquely identifying your browser and internet device.
 If you do not allow these cookies, you will experience less targeted advertising.

 CookieConcentanti-crime-academy.com1 year Necessaryconsent.cookiebot.com